 - Equity holders of a holding company in a Nashville, Tennessee bankruptcy involving restaurants in five east coast states; confirmed plan resulted in equity holders retaining ownership of restaurants, with a vastly improved balance sheet.

 - Group of seven golf equipment manufacturers in an out of court workout with a national retail chain resulting in equity funding, significant payment and security interests from formerly insolvent company.

-- Represented a publicly traded equity fund in bankruptcy litigation involving intellectual property and attempted recharacterization of debt as equity
+- Publicly traded equity fund in bankruptcy litigation involving intellectual property and attempted recharacterization of debt as equity

 - Represented a Fortune 500 company in the acquisition of an international service firm in bankruptcy.

-- Official Unsecured Creditors’ Committee in a transportation industry bankruptcy comprised of 28 affiliated, publicly traded debtors, over $75,000,000 in debt represented, pending in the Southern District of Texas.
+- Official Unsecured Creditors' Committee in a transportation industry bankruptcy comprised of 28 affiliated, publicly traded debtors, over $75,000,000 in debt.
+Resulted in several Section 363 sales and confirmed joint plan of reorganization.

-- Debtor, a publicly traded roll-up of thirteen entities, resulting in the sale of thirteen separate companies in a 120-day period; Dallas, Texas.
+- Debtor, a publicly traded roll-up of thirteen entities, resulting in the sale of thirteen separate companies in a 120-day period.

-- Official Unsecured Creditors’ Committee for a national mortgage lender, reported as one of the ten largest bankruptcies in that year.
-Committee members included Fox Sports, CBS Sports, TNT and Dan Marino; Northern District of Texas.
+- Official Unsecured Creditors' Committee for a national mortgage lender, reported as one of the ten largest bankruptcies in that year.
+Committee members included Fox Sports, CBS Sports, TNT, and Dan Marino.

 - Served as counsel for defendants in a $15,000,000 preferential transfer and anti-trust lawsuit in Delaware, resulting in a settlement of less than 5% of amounts sought by plaintiff.

 - Official Unsecured Creditors' Committee, owed an aggregate of over $75,000,000 in 200+ store retail bankruptcy; Central District of California.